NV Innovation Gateway

 - ERC Proof of Concept

 Frontier research often generates radically new ideas that drive innovation and business inventiveness, and tackle societal challenges.
 The ERC puts particular emphasis on the frontiers of science, scholarship, and engineering.
-ERC funding may also enable new ways of working in the scientific world, with the potential to create breakthrough results and facilitate commercial and social innovation potential of funded research.
-The ERC Proof of Concept Grants aim at facilitating exploration of the commercial and social innovation potential of ERC funded research.
+ERC funding may also enable new ways of working in the scientific world, with the potential to create breakthrough results and facilitate the commercial and social innovation potential of funded research.
+The ERC Proof of Concept Grants aim at facilitating the exploration of the commercial and social innovation potential of ERC funded research.

 - Marie Skłodowska-Curie Actions

-Innovation as important element has been addressed:
+Innovation as an important element has been addressed:

-- MSCA Staff Exchanges To promote innovative international, inter-sectoral and interdisciplinary collaboration in research and innovation through exchanging staff and sharing knowledge and ideas at all stages of the innovation chain.
+- MSCA Staff Exchanges: to promote innovative international, inter-sectoral and interdisciplinary collaboration in research and innovation through exchanging staff and sharing knowledge and ideas at all stages of the innovation chain.

 - Pillar 3: Open Innovation